Leadership at Project HOME

 Carmichael has served as a leader and change agent strategist for over 15 years.
 Prior to joining the Project HOME community, Carmichael worked with a Head Start agency to close the opportunity gap for children and support families in interrupting the cycle of intergenerational poverty.
 As the SVP of People and Culture, Carmichael supports the execution of the organizational strategic plan to function as an anti-racist organization.
 Carmichael’s strong belief in equitable policies, practices and systems, that create a sense of authentic belonging, drives her to move the work of diversity, equity, and inclusion forward at Project HOME.

-Carmichael is a graduate of Stonybrook University where she received a B.A. in Sociology.
-Carmichael will complete a master’s degree in Human Resources Management from Rutgers School of Management and Labor Relations, December 2022.
+Carmichael is a graduate of Stonybrook University where she received a B.A. in Sociology, and holds a master’s degree in Human Resources Management from Rutgers School of Management and Labor Relations.
 Additionally, Carmichael holds a certification in DEI from Cornell University, as well as certifications in Change Management and Organizational/Developmental Coaching.

 Lekeisha Evans